College Operations during Inclement Weather/Significant Event

-It is the policy of the college to be open for normal business unless the weather has a serious impact on the normal transportation systems in the region.
-If there will be a change in class/business hours during these types of inclement weather situations, the following procedures and notifications will be used:
+The college will be open for normal business unless the weather situation has a serious impact on the normal transportation systems in the region.

-- Open, but operating on a two-hour delay; (a two-hour delay means classes scheduled earlier than 10 a.m. will not meet; classes scheduled at 10 a.m. or later will be held as scheduled; offices at all campuses will open at 10 a.m.)
+- Open, but operating on a two-hour delay; (a two-hour delay means classes scheduled earlier than 10 a.m. will not meet; classes scheduled to begin at 10 a.m. or later will be held as scheduled; offices at all campuses will open at 10 a.m.);

 - Open on a normal operating schedule (No announcement will be made.)